A COMBINED SEPIK RIVER EXPEDITION

 AND ATTENDANCE AT THE

-A one-off chance to combine a Middle Sepik River expedition and then travel on up to the PNG Highlands to attend the 2018 Mt.
+A special opportunity to combine a Middle Sepik River expedition and then travel on up to the PNG Highlands to attend the 2020 Mt.
 Hagen Show.

 The Mt.
-Hagen show runs for two full days on the 18th & 19th August 2018.
-More than 80 different cultural groups perform exposing their beautiful costumes with songs and dances.
-Coincided with the festival is the Paiya mini show, held in a village setting the day before the Mt.
-Hagen show on Friday 17th and attendance at this event is included in the itinerary and overall price.
+Hagen show runs for three full days on the 14th, 15th & 16th August 2020.
+More than 80 different cultural groups perform exposing their stunningly beautiful costumes with traditional songs and dances.
+Coincided with the festival is the Paiya Mini Show, ( a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
+Hagen show on Friday 14th and attendance at this event is included in the itinerary and overall price.

-Starting from flying into Wewak, staying the first night at Wewak’s best hotel you will then be transported in an air-conditioned private vehicle to Pagwi (Middle Sepik River location).
-You will travel by motorised dugout canoe down the flowing river stopping off at villages along the way to PNG FA’s guesthouse at Kanganaman.
+Starting from arriving into Wewak, East Sepik Province on the northern coast of PNG the first night will be at Wewak’s best hotel.
+The following morning visitors will be transported in an air-conditioned private vehicle to Pagwi (Middle Sepik River location).
+You will travel by motorised dugout canoe down the flowing river, stopping off at villages along the way to PNG FA’s own guesthouse at Kanganaman, Middle Sepik.
+Region the Middle Sepik is the home of the Iatmul people who still follow the ancient ritual of the skin cutting scarification of their young men to become very highly respected “Crocodile Warriors”.

 This is PNG FA’s area of specialisation – giving people a true taste of PNG adventure!
 The villagers we meet are the most welcoming hosts.
 Our experienced trained guides will explain the customs, answer your questions and assist you with everything, including help with the purchasing of any artefacts you may be interested in purchasing.